DrLucyRogers/WhereIsMyBus/README.md

 #WhereIsMyBus
 WhereIsMyBus - visual alert when your bus is 3-6 mins away from your bus stop.
 When not in use, it becomes a #Cheerlights light.
-Used on Project #WhereIsMyBus (link)
+Used on Project #WhereIsMyBus (https://www.rs-online.com/designspark/whereismybus)

 Project Uses:
   - WeMOS D1 with 8 neopixels connected on pin 4